LONGTAILS | BANTHAM

 Hidden in the gorgeous Bantham countryside, Longtails lodge is elegantly located.
-Boasting a large garden and beautiful scenic views this retreat could not be more ideal for couples.
+Boasting a large garden and beautiful scenic views, this retreat could not be more ideal for couples.
 In the early summer the lawn is awash with daisies, three full leafed large sycamore trees, a nature pond with water lilies, large yellow flag irises, and many other beautiful plants surrounding.

 Hidden behind a private gated property, accessed via a pebbly drive, Longtails Lodge emerges.
 Leading up steps to the decked entrance to the wooden lodge, this modern and contemporary holiday let is accessed via French doors.
 Upon entry, you are met with the kitchenette and living area.
 This bijou space has functional beauty.
 The kitchenette includes a breakfast bar and sleek hidden cupboards.
 The all-essential appliances include a toaster, kettle, top of the range cooker and ceramic touch control hob, fridge/freezer and microwave.

 The adjoining sitting area which in itself is full of light includes a TV and DVD player, Wi-Fi internet, and a large window overlooking the back of the decking, showcasing the spectacular view.
+There is also a comfortable sofa bed which can sleep a further 2 guests if needed.
+(Please note though that Longtails is really best suited for 2 guests due to the overall living space area).

 At the end of the hallway, the cosy plush bedroom boasts a double bed with useful storage space and overlooks the glorious garden.
 The en suite bathroom comes equipped with modern décor, a walk in shower, toilet, wash-basin and heated towel rail.